How the atlas was grounded in the full AI labor review

-How this research layer was assembled
+How this broader review was assembled

 Step 1